Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Introduction

 \section{Introduction}

-Machine learning and specifically deep learning models are known to be vulnerable to adversarial samples: inputs intentionally and meticulously modified by an adversary to evade/mislead the classification model \citep{papernot2016limitations,goodfellow2014explaining}.
-One common and effective way to enhance a model's robustness against this vulnerability is to include adversarial samples during the training process, known as adversarial training.
-However, adversarial training is often challenging, as it is hard to maintain the model's performance generalizability while also enhancing its adversarial robustness \citep{carlini2019evaluating, zhang2019theoreticallytradeOff}; improvements in one goal can negatively affect the other.
-To date, a large body of prominent defense mechanisms for enhancing adversarial robustness can be classified into two main categories: (1) certifiable approaches \cite{cert_baharlouei2023improving,cert_raghunathan2018certified} that can guarantee the absence of adversarial examples misclassified by the model for a specific input, (2) adversarial training with gradient masking \citep{papernot2017mask}, robust optimization \citep{madry2018towardsrobustoptimization}, and regularization \citep{zhang2019theoreticallytradeOff}.
-Despite attractive guarantees, the former category often operates on a convex relaxation of the original model rather than the original model and tend to have inferior performance compared to approaches in the latter category \citep{wang2019improving, athalye2018obfuscatedfalsesense}.
-Within the second category, the gradient masking approaches have been shown to be prone to giving a false sense of robustness \citep{athalye2018obfuscatedfalsesense, goodfellow2018criticismonmask}.
+Machine learning and specifically deep learning models are known to be vulnerable to adversarial samples: inputs intentionally and meticulously modified by an adversary to evade or mislead the classification model \cite{papernot2016limitations,goodfellow2014explaining}.
+To date, the large body of prominent defense mechanisms for mitigating this vulnerability and enhancing adversarial robustness includes adversarial training methods \cite{papernot2017mask,madry2018towardsrobustoptimization,hu2018does,wang2019improving_mart,zhang2019theoreticallytradeOff,zhang2020geometry,dong2020adversarial,regniez2021distributional,bui_UDR_2022unified,dong2023towards} which construct adversarial samples that are employed during training, and certifiable approaches \cite{cert_baharlouei2023improving,cert_raghunathan2018certified}, which can guarantee the absence of adversarial examples misclassified by the model for a specific input, with \cite{sinha2018certifying} having aspects of both categories.
+Despite attractive guarantees, the certifiable approaches often operate on a convex relaxation of the original model rather than the original model and tend to have inferior performance compared to adversarial training \cite{wang2019improving_mart, athalye2018obfuscatedfalsesense}.
+Adversarial training also remains challenging, as it is difficult to maintain the model's performance generalizability while also enhancing its adversarial robustness \cite{carlini2019evaluating, zhang2019theoreticallytradeOff}.